InyangUkpong/Auth-Module/README.md

-# Building Authentication Model APIS-with-DRF
+# Building a User Authentication Model APIS-with-DRF
-This is source code for a series of videos in which I cover the Django REST Framework.
+This is source code is for a user authentication system model using Django REST Framework.

 ## How to run this project
 ### 1. Clone the project